norcams/docs-enduser/docs/ssh.rst

 Before running ssh-keygen we're making sure that the current working directory is our home directory.
-In this case we are creating a keypair of type RSA and 4096 bits long, which should provide sufficient security.
+In this case we are creating a key pair of type RSA and 4096 bits long, which should provide sufficient security.
 We specify the output filename **.ssh/nrec**.
 The files created in your home directory are